pactflow/docs.pactflow.io/website/docs/docs/login.md

 ### 2. You have not been invited to the account

-Only users that created the account (initial user) or have been invited to an account can login.
+Users who created the account (initial users) or received an invitation to an account are able to login.

 ## Github login error